matt501/matt501.github.io/_posts/2020-08-30-trueorfalse.md

 Using Boolean expressions (true/false) inside conditionals (if/else).
 Thanks to conditionals, programs can respond differently based on different inputs and parameters.

+Here there is a variable created named sale.
+The sale is true, but then the sale is false further down.

 ```javascript
 let sale = true;   //sale is on